seananderson/metafolio/README.md

-Simulate metapopulations for portfolio optimization
+R package to simulate metapopulations for portfolio optimization